-- Musty smells in rooms that are closed for any period of time.
+- Musty smells - in rooms that are closed for any period of time.

 - Damp or mouldy clothes or shoes in wardrobes.

-- Mould forming behind paintings and mirrors.
+- Mould forming behind paintings, mirrors and furniture.

-- Mould, stains or watermarks on ceilings or walls.
+- Mould, stains or watermarks - on ceilings or walls.

-- Rotting wood in the structure of your house.
+- Rotting wood - in the structure of your house.

-- Damp or mould under the house.
+- Musty smells or mould under the house.

-Condensation on windows - especially in bedrooms - isn't necessarily a sign of dampness if it only happens occasionally during winter.
+Condensation on windows - especially in bedrooms - isn't necessarily a sign of excessive dampness if it only happens occasionally during winter.

 The average NZ family produces around 8 litres of moisture in the home each day from activities like cooking, showers and breathing.
 This is normal and can be managed with the right balance of insulation, heating and ventilation.